Arshu/PolyglotWeb/README.md

 Build a minimal API with swagger definitions using the help of Cursor LLM in the 4 languages mocking the API request to https://arshuweb.fly.dev

-The swagger definitions are available in https://arshuweb.fly.dev/Scalar/v1
+The post request swagger definitions are available in https://arshuweb.fly.dev/Scalar/v1

 Document the prompts used in LLM to generate the bootstrap code